Andrey Smirnov (general): Interwar period

-Great Patriotic War
+World War II

-From the beginning of the Great Patriotic War, he commanded the 18th Army of the Southern Front, whose troops fought heavy defensive battles on the southern wing of the Soviet–German front.
+From the beginning of the German-Soviet War of World War II, he commanded the 18th Army of the Southern Front, whose troops fought heavy defensive battles on the southern wing of the Soviet–German front.
 The army participated in the border battles in Moldova, in the Tiraspol–Melitopol and Uman defensive operations.
 In their course, the army defended itself in the Kamenetz–Podolsky and Mogilev–Podolsky fortified regions, then with battles retreated to the line of Voznesensk, Marinovka, Bolshaya Vradievka and went on the defensive.
-By mid–August, the troops retreated beyond the Dnieper, and by the end of September – to the line between the Dnieper Floodplains (south of Zaporozhye) and the Molochny Estuary.
+By mid–August, the troops retreated beyond the Dnieper, and by the end of September – to the line between the Dnieper Floodplains (south of Zaporizhzhia) and Molochnyi Lyman.

 During the Donbass–Rostov Defensive Operation, the main forces of the 18th Army were surrounded by the enemy from the north.
-While trying to break out of the encirclement, Lieutenant General Smirnov died in battle on October 8, 1941 near the village of Popovka (according to other sources, near the village of Andreevka) in the Zaporozhye Oblast.
+While trying to break out of the encirclement, Lieutenant General Smirnov died in battle on October 8, 1941, near the village of Popivka (according to other sources, near the village of Andreevka) in Zaporizhzhia Oblast.
 There are different versions about the circumstances of the death of Andrey Smirnov: according to one version, he died in a night battle while trying to break out of the encirclement, according to another, at a critical moment in the battle, he shot himself to avoid capture.

 Refusal to evacuate

 During the Great Patriotic War, there was a practice of evacuating the senior command staff of large encircled groups of the Red Army.
-So Semyon Budyonny was taken by plane from the Kiev Boiler.
+So Semyon Budyonny was taken by plane from the cauldron at the Battle of Kiev.
 From the encircled Sevastopol, all the high command was taken out in submarines, including the commander of the garrison, Ivan Petrov.
 According to some reports, Stalin also offered evacuation to Smirnov, for which a special plane was sent, but Smirnov did not leave his troops, fulfilling his military duty to the end.

-He was buried in the village of Smirnovo, Zaporozhye Oblast.
+He was buried in the village of Smyrnove, Zaporizhzhia Oblast.